 Booster pumps are widely used

-to enhance the experience when taking a shower.
+to enhance the performance of a shower.
 Not all

 people like to have water hurled at them at high velocity,

 pressure washer.
-There may be some sort of sadomasochistic
+While there may be some sort of sadomasochistic

 skin massaged with jets of water.
 Whatever it is for you